College Station, AR Demographics

 A map of College Station's Population by Race

-Of the 626 places in Arkansas, College Station is the 296th most populous.
+College Station is ranked the 410th most populous place in Arkansas, out of 625 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+College Station was ranked the 296th most populous place in the 2020 Census.

 College Station's White Population